---

 Review this [maintenance page example](https://vercel.com/templates/next.js/maintenance-page) to understand the mechanics of this approach

-This is an example middleware code for executing the rewrites at the edge:
+This is an example middleware code for executing the rewrites on the global network:

 import { get } from '@vercel/edge-config';